inria-muse/hostview-processing/README.md

 # Hostview Processing

-Hostview Processing contains the data processing scripts that store the raw files (sqlite dbs and pcaps) from Hostview clients (received with hostview-upload) to the backend database.
+Hostview Processing contains the data processing scripts that store the raw files (sqlite dbs, pcaps, jsons) from Hostview clients (received with hostview-upload) to the backend database.
 The basic workflow is as follows:

 * a master process is watching new files in an incoming folder
 * when a new file is received, a processing task is queued on the task queue